 The primal graph of a DCOP is the graph having the variables in X as nodes and having an arc for each pair of variables linked by a constraint (Dechter, 2003).
 A Depth-First Search (DFS) tree associated with a DCOP is a spanning tree generated by the arcs used for first visiting each node during some Depth-First Traversal of its primal graph.
 DFS trees were first successfully used for distributed constraint satisfaction problems in (Collin, Dechter, & Katz, 2000).
 The property exploited there is that separate branches of the DFS-tree are completely independent once the assignments of common ancestors are decided.
-Two examples of DFS trees for a DCOP primal graph are shown in Figure 1.
+Nodes directly connected to a node in a primal graph are said to be its neighbors.
+The ancestors of a node are the nodes on the path between it and the root of the DFS tree, inclusively.
+If a variable $x_i$ is an ancestor of a variable $x_j$ , then $x_j$ is a descendant of $x_i$ .